 Be warned – not every ice skating rink will allow wheelchairs on the ice, so call ahead to be sure.
 The ones that do, however, are pure gold in terms of entertainment value for your child.

-If you don’t yet know how to ice skate, you’d better start practicing, because the first time you take your kid to the rink, it’s almost certain to become their new favorite thing.
+If you don’t know how to ice skate, you’d better start practicing because the first time you take your kid to the rink, it’s almost certain to become their new favorite thing.

 Mini Golf

-Either way (indoor or out), it’s a fabulous way to spend a couple of hours, and your kids are sure to want to do it again!
+Either way (indoors or out), it’s a fabulous way to spend a couple of hours, and your kids will want to do it again!

 Horseback Riding

-Of all the activities for kids in wheelchairs, this one stands apart because the bond that can develop between a child and a gentle-natured horse can be incredibly therapeutic, bordering on the magical.
+Of all the activities for kids in wheelchairs, this one stands apart because the bond between a child and a gentle-natured horse can be incredibly therapeutic, bordering on magical.

-Not all equestrian outfits are created equal and some have more experience working with people who have mobility issues than others, so you’ll need to do a bit of research to find the “right” company to work with.
-Once you do though, prepare to watch the magic happen.
+Not all equestrian outfits are created equal, and some have more experience working with people with mobility issues than others, so you’ll need to do some research to find the “right” company to work with.
+Once you do, though, prepare to watch the magic happen.

-Most companies offer guided tours and have saddles that have been modified to make it easier for people with mobility issues to ride in safety.
+Most companies offer guided tours and have saddles modified to make riding safely easier for people with mobility issues.
 Pair that with an experienced guide and the “right” horse, and your child will be over the moon, and you will be too.

 Indoor Activity Centers

 Most major cities have a facility like this.
 It’s awesome because it puts a wide range of activities for children in wheelchairs under one roof.
-Even if you don’t live in a major city, a bit of research might uncover one within reasonable driving distance.
-It’s well worth looking into and will likely become your child’s new favorite place.
+Even if you don’t live in a major city, some research might uncover one within reasonable driving distance.
+It’s worth looking into and will likely become your child’s new favorite place.

-Don’t go thinking that these activity centers are all about children though.
-You’ll find plenty of activities for wheelchair-bound students, adults, and elderly people, too.
+Don’t think that these activity centers are only for children, though.
+There are plenty of activities for wheelchair-bound students, adults, and elderly.
 They’ve got a little something for everyone.

-Note that most indoor activity centers have at least some outdoor space as well, offering a variety of outdoor games for wheelchair users and non-wheelchair users alike.
-These places have tons of “replayability” so expect to be asked if you can go back again and again.
+Note that most indoor activity centers also have at least some outdoor space, offering various outdoor games for wheelchair users and non-wheelchair users alike.
+These places have “replayability,” so expect to be asked if you can return repeatedly.

 Swimming